GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 > **WARNING:** This option deletes `persistentvolumeclaims` permanently, which results in permanent data loss from the deleted Pods.
 > Consider enabling HA mode to replicate data between all nodes before you start the procedure.

-To remove a RabbitMQ node permanently and scale down number of replicas, please use script `scripts/scale-down.sh` with `--help` argument to get more information, or manually scale down the cluster in following steps.
+To remove a RabbitMQ node permanently and scale down the number of replicas, please use script `scripts/scale-down.sh` with `--help` argument to get more information, or manually scale down the cluster in following steps.

 To manually remove a nodes from the cluster, and then Pod from K8s,